Pisca46/edfReader/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a first release.
+* This is a second release.

 ### Reverse dependencies

-This is a first release, so there are no reverse dependencies.
+* This is a second release

-### Regarding the earlier remarks:
+### Regarding winBuilder notes:

-* BDF (3:27, 8:53) in DESCRIPTION
+* both BDF and EDF are correctly spelled in DESCRIPTION
-  BDF is correct, it is an EDF variant

-* invalid URL http://www.feschet.fr/?p=11 in the vignette The link is obscured (but still there because I need to acknowledge my sources)

-Thanks for your reply.
+* BioSemi is correctly spelled in the description